t-yuki/godoc2puml/README.md

     $ # or, etc...
     $ sudo apt-get install java graphviz

-It also depends on plantuml.
-Well, it is already attached so you do not need to install separately.
+It also depends on plantuml. <del>Well, it is already attached so you do not need to install separately.</del>

 Usage
 -----